hajnalmt/Things_done/Other/Work_registration/README.md

 This script was made to make easier the handling of the work registrator excel file on your computer regarding of the BEKO Engineering Ltd.
 Special thanks for the Flextronics Ltd. to provide appropriate environment for the developing.

-The script logs into the Excel file, the time you start up and shut down your computer.
+The script logs the time you start up and shut down your computer into the excel file.
-When you go on a lunch break just run (Windows key and R) the %work_break% command, each time you go and come back.
-It's an additional function which runs the script again with the help of a work_break environment variable.
+When you go on a lunch break just run (Windows key and R) the %work_break% command, it runs the script again with the help of a work_break environment variable. (this is the way your actual break-time can be also logged)

 #### Usage
   * Firstly place your Munkaido_nyilv_YEAR.xlsx file which you get from the HR assistants in a directory called Work_registration on your Dektop.